Khumukcham Sanjita Chanu: Career

-2014
+2014 Commonwealth Games

 Khumukcham Sanjita Chanu won a gold in women's 48kg weightlifting at the 2014 Commonwealth Games; it was India's first medal on the second day of the competition.
 She started with an attempt at 72 kg and later lifted 77 kg, not dropping any weight in snatch.
 Chanu took an unassailable lead with a 96 kg lift in the clean and jerk event to secure the gold medal with a total weight of 173 kg.
 Chanu's total of 173 kg missed the Games record (held by the 2010 Commonwealth Games gold medal winner Augustina Nkem Nwaokolo) by two kilograms.
 However, her 77 kg lift in the snatch segment equalled Nwaokolo's Commonwealth Games record.

-2018
+2018 Commonwealth Games

 Chanu won her second successive gold medal at the Commonwealth Games in the 2018 edition held in Gold Coast, Australia.
 She had moved to a higher weight category of 53 kg and secured the title with a total lift of 192 kg, 10 kg more than second-placed Dika Toua.
 En route to her gold medal, she bettered her performance from 2014 Commonwealth Games and broke the Games record for the snatch category with a lift of 84 kg; she lifted a weight of 108 kg in the clean and jerk segment.

+Doping bans

 On 30 May, Chanu was provisionally suspended by the IWF after testing positive for testosterone.

 In 2020 she was cleared after the charge was dropped.

+In 2023, she received a four-year ban after testing positive for a banned substance.